shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 ## Introduction

 Road traffic injuries are among the ten leading causes of death worldwide, and they are the leading cause of death among young adults aged 15–29 years.
-Such accidents also lead to 20–50 million non-fatal injuries, and many people incur a disability as a result of their injury.
+These accidents also lead to 20–50 million non-fatal injuries, and many people incur a disability as a result of their injury.
 According to WHO, 1·25 million people worldwide died in road traffic accidents in 2013.
 The world also suffers greatly on an economic front due to road accidents and the costs of these accidents are covered by taxpayer money.
 Among all countries, the USA has the largest economic burden of road injuries of $487 billion, followed by China ($364 billion) and India ($101 billion); according to a research journal published by THE LANCET.

 ## Major Stakeholders